 So after a few weeks of soaking up the rays in Baja California and along the Pacific Coast of mainland Mexico, we turned inland to Guadalajara.
 We had decided to take a week of Spanish classes in Tlaquepaque, a suburb of Guadalajara (GDL), but Kiel already told you that.
 I had done some research and decided on the Guadalajara Language Center (GLC).
 There were a lot of options out there, but this school ticked most of our boxes, Continue reading

 Hmm today’s title was a tough decision.
 I was saving the shirt for a special occasion.
 I was going to wear it when we planned to drive from Mazatlan to Durango on one of the worlds most dangerous roads; “Espinazo del Diablo” otherwise known as The Devils Backbone.
-Filled with both perilous cliffs without guardrails, and crazy truckers who have no choice but to take blind corners in your lane due to the narrow roadway, this is apparently a hair raising journey that last for just under 200 miles of both beautiful scenery and enough stress to shave off 10 years of your life.
+Filled with both perilous cliffs without guardrails, and crazy truckers who have no choice but to take blind corners in your lane due to the narrow roadway, this is apparently a hair raising journey that lasts for just under 200 miles of both beautiful scenery and enough stress to shave off 10 years of your life.
 Continue reading

 Clearly, I am a little behind on updates.
 As you can see from Kiel’s post, we made our way south from our failed attempt at Copper Canyon, hitting Mazatlan, San Blas, Sayulita, Puerto Vallarta, La Manzanilla (not to be confused with Manzanillo, which is just south) and Barra de Navidad.
 I thought I would throw in some more information and pictures since I am sure we will eventually convince some of you reading this to make the trip.
 Continue reading